 Light Period Brown Blood: The Top Reason

 There are a number of reasons why you might have a lighter period than normal.
 Some of them have an easy explanation such as starting birth control, of approaching menopause, but others require some medical attention.
-It’s not always a good thing to have a very light period, particulary if you’re trying to get pregnant.
+It’s not always a good thing to have, particularly if you’re trying to get pregnant.

 Some of these reasons why you may have a very light period include:

 If you have a very heavy period, if your cycles are very irregular, or you have some terrible menstrual cramps, your doctor may prescribe birth control to help regulate your hormones.
-Of course, you may also take birth control because you want to prevent pregnancy!
+Of course, you may also take it because you want to prevent pregnancy!

-In this case, you may begin to have a lighter period, especially if it was very heavy before starting birth control.
+In this case, you may begin to have a lighter period, especially if it was very heavy before beginning with it.

-In addition, some forms of birth control may cause your period blood to be brown.
+In addition, some forms may cause your period blood to be brown.

 One of the things that happens during perimenopause or menopause is that hormone levels begin to fluctuate.
 This causes the menstrual cycle to change in various ways including length, and a long amount of time between periods.
 Another possibility is a lighter period.

-How it changes depends on individual person.
+How it changes depends on individual woman.
 However, you will eventually begin to miss periods, and then cease them altogether.

 Think about it this way: your body is in survival mode, trying to make it through the next stressful situation, and the one after that.
 The correct functioning of your reproductive system isn’t really the most important thing.

-Estrogen and Progesterone work closely together to regulate the menstrual cycle.
+Estrogen and Progesterone work closely together to regulate things.
 If there are out of whack, your periods will be too.
 They can especially effect the uterine lining, causing it to be thicker than normal (heavier periods with lots of blood loss) or thinner than normal (lighter periods).